Jonathan25J/Chika/readme.md

 - Replace the values inside the brackets `[]` with your values and remove the brackets itself
 - Run `docker compose up -d` or `docker compose -f docker-compose-nvidia-gpu.yml up` in case you have a Nvidia GPU.
 Look [here](https://hub.docker.com/r/ollama/ollama) if you are on Linux and have a Nvidia GPU or have a AMD GPU
 - run `docker exec -it [CHIKA-CONTAINER] node deploy-commands`, replace `[CHIKA-CONTAINER]` with the right container name

+## Running with OpenWeb UI
+OpenWeb UI manages its own configurations, while the environment file primarily serves the Discord app.
+It's important that the `Context Length` in the OpenWeb UI is set to the same length as `OLLAMA_MODEL_MAX_INPUT_TOKEN_LENGTH` in the environment file.
+Otherwise Ollama will reload the same model whenever you switch between Discord and the OpenWeb UI